Talari Appliance T5200

 The Talari Appliance T5200 is designed for data centers and large branch offices with a 10G fiber infrastructure.
-It has the same performance profile as the T5000H but with four 10G optical ports and four 10/100/1000 ethernet ports.
+It has four 10G optical ports and four 10/100/1000 ethernet ports.

 The Talari Appliance T5200 can be designated to act as the master controller of the Talari Software Defined WAN and the central point of administration for the client nodes.
-The network control node’s primary purpose is to establish and utilize a conduit with one or more Talari client nodes across the network for enterprise communications.
+The network controller’s nodes primary purpose is to establish and utilize a conduit with one or more Talari client nodes across the network for enterprise communications.
 A particular network control node can administer and have conduits to multiple client nodes.
-The controller synchronizes time between appliances as well as helps arbitrate end to end bandwidth reservations and establishes dynamic connections between client appliances.
+The controller synchronizes time between appliances as well as helps arbitrate end to end bandwidth reservations, and establishes dynamic connections between client appliances.

 For enterprises looking to centralize more services at their data centers, predictable application performance over a cost effective WAN infrastructure and high reliability are key requirements.
 The Talari T5200 Appliance high-availability functionality eliminates the Talari appliance as a single point of failure in the network by providing complete redundancy between two Talari appliances.
 The pre-designated “standby” appliance monitors the state of the “active” appliance and, in the event of a failure, takes over all appliance services.
 Using a specialized protocol, the Talari high availability system can detect a failure in the active appliance and switch over all functions to the standby appliance in a fraction of a second, in a way that is transparent to most active applications.